eeriespace/eeriespace.github.io/_posts/2020-02-25-play-report-burning-spices.md

 ### Generating the location

-The mission takes place in an ``Abandoned Complex`` at has the following
+The mission takes place in an ``Abandoned Complex`` and has the following
 locations:

 * A - Main entrance